subos2008/binance-tool/README.md

 # TODO

+- if we pass `base_amount_held` it's not using that in the calc of how much to buy and it's buying the same amount again (and overwriting it in redis)
 - add sentry.io
-- in-trades.js to know if there is a position on a trade trades:\$id:position
+- list-trades.js to know if there is a position on a trade trades:\$id:position
 - trade_definition that checks validity and makes everything BigNumber
 - remove AsyncErrorWrapper
 - log with timestamps